Bishop of Exeter: Modern history

 This wealthy diocese was forced to cede land during the reign of Henry VIII, when Vesey was obliged to surrender fourteen of twenty-two manors, and the value of the see was reduced to a third of what it had been.
 Vesey, despite his Catholic sympathies, held the see until 1551, when he finally had to resign, and was replaced by the Bible translator Miles Coverdale.
 Following the accession of Mary, in 1553, Vesey was restored, but died soon after in 1554.
 He was succeeded by James Turberville, the last Catholic Bishop of Exeter.
 Turberville was removed from the see by the Reformist Elizabeth I in 1559, and died in prison, probably in or about 1570.

 Henry Phillpotts served as Bishop of Exeter from 1830 to his death in office in 1869.
 He was England's longest serving bishop since the 14th century.
 The diocese was divided in 1876 along the border of Devon and Cornwall, creating the Diocese of Truro (but five parishes which were at the time in Devon were included in this diocese as they had always been within the Archdeaconry of Cornwall).
 The diocese covers the County of Devon.
 The see is in the City of Exeter where the seat is located at the Cathedral Church of Saint Peter which was founded as an abbey possibly before 690.
-The current incumbent is Robert Atwell.
+The current incumbent is Mike Harrison.